StephenClearyFaithlife/Ananke/README.md

 An Ananke process will return one of the following exit codes:

 * `0` - If the application logic returns without exception.
-* `64` - If the application logic threw an unhandled exception.
+* `64` - If the application logic directly threw an unhandled exception.
 Unhandled exceptions are logged before the process exits.
+* `65` - If the application logic indirectly threw an unhandled exception (e.g., from a thread pool thread).
+Unhandled exceptions are logged before the process exits.
-* `65` - If the application logic was requested to shutdown, but did not do so within the exit timeout (see `AnankeSettings.ExitTimeout`).
+* `66` - If the application logic was requested to shutdown, but did not do so within the exit timeout (see `AnankeSettings.ExitTimeout`).
 * (other) - If the application logic returns an `int`, then that value is used as the process exit code.

 Exit codes are returned by Ananke even if you use `static void Main` as your entrypoint.